On integral rigidity in Seiberg-Witten theory: The map induced by a negative definite cobordism

 \begin{lemma} In the situation above, one has an isomorphism of relatively $\Bbb Z$-graded complexes over $\mathbb Z[U]$ With respect to this isomorphism, the differential $\overline \partial$ is sent to with $\partial_f$ the Morse differential on $C_*(\mathbb T_Y, f; \Gamma_\eta)$. \end{lemma}

+In \cite[Section $34.2$]{KM} the authors further show that one can deform the family of operators (in a suitable space of operators on a Hilbert space) so that the for the resulting coupled Morse complex the terms $\partial_{2i+1}$ with $i\geq 2$ are zero.
+On the other hand, in the present paper we will work with small perturbations of the family (of geometric nature) so in general one should expect the higher terms to be non-vanishing.

 It is worth being more precise about the identifications in this isomorphism.
 For each critical point $q \in \text{Crit}(f)$, choose a labeling of the eigenvalues of the Dirac operator $D_q$ by For some $i$ we have $\lambda_{i-1}(q) < 0 < \lambda_i(q)$; we record $d(q) = i$ as the shift of this labeling from the natural labeling.
 Finally, we demand that these labelings respect the spectral flow, in the sense that this is possible because $c_1(\spin)$ torsion implies that there is no spectral flow around loops.
+Writing for the chain map whose induced map on homology is the $U$-action, \cite[Lemma 33.3.9]{KM} guarantees $\tilde u_2$ is an isomorphism.
+The inverse of our identification sends $qU^i$ to $\tilde u_2^i(q, \lambda_0(q))$, which is equal to the sum of $(q, \lambda_{-i}(q))$ and critical points of strictly smaller Morse index. \\

-Then our isomorphism sends the critical point $(q, \lambda_i(q))$ in the blowup to $q U^{-i}$.
-In particular, observe that $\bar{C}_*(Y, \mathfrak s; \Gamma_\eta)$ is naturally filtered by powers of $U$, with
+For the purposes of the paper, we will \textit{not} be interested in the actual $U$-action on $\bar{C}_*(Y, \mathfrak s; \Gamma_\eta)$, but only on the natural filtration by powers of $U$, with

 i.e. the terms with $U$-power $\leq k/2$.
 While this is not a filtration of $U$-modules, multiplication by $U$ sends each $\mathcal F_k$ isomorphically onto $\mathcal F_{k+2}$, and does induce the structure of a $\Bbb Z[U, U^{-1}]$-module on the pages of the associated spectral sequence.
 The $E^1$ page of the associated spectral sequence is precisely the Laurent polynomial ring over the Morse complex $C_*(\mathbb T_Y, f; \Gamma_\eta)[U, U^{-1}]$.